11 Awesome Spots To Go Scuba Diving In Crete for a Fun Vacation!

 The majority of the diving sites are located in the north of Crete, with some magnificent ones also located to the South.

 Chania is considered by most to be the spot to visit for diving.
 With stone arches, fantastic volcanic rocky reefs, and an abundance of marine life in the water surrounding Chania town, it’s a hard spot to pass up for diving.
-See unique black corals and marine life that cannot be found anywhere else.
-However, there is no shortage of diving sites around.

 Whether you wish to explore underwater caves, shipwrecks, or beautiful reefs, there are dives suitable for all abilities.
 These are some of the ones you can check on the island.